-:0: ake realistic goals for yourself in order to start working toward your academic and professional dreams.
-Most studen have dreams about their future.
-They can make these dreams contrue by developing realistic goals.
-To do this, it's a good idea to beging thinking of your major goals in life-two or three "big" goalsand then considering each step necessary to attain those goals.
+ake realistic goals for yourself in order to start working toward your academic and professional dreams.
+Most students have dreams about their future.
+They can make these dreams come true by developing realistic goals.
+To do this, it's a good idea to begin by thinking of your major goals in life-two or three "big" goals and then considering each step necessary to attain those goals.

-Apply the Strategy On the lines below, write two major goals and steps you can take treach these goals.
-These goals should relate to your education of future profession.
+On the lines below, write two major goals and steps you can take to reach these goals.
+These goals should relate to your education or future profession.
 Just write notes; don't write sentences.

-1. Goal:

-Steps to reach this goal:

-2. Goal:

-Steps to reach this goal:

-With another student, discuss your goals and the steps to reach then When your classmate is speaking, express encouragement.
-Ask for
+With another student, discuss your goals and the steps to reach them.
+When your classmate is speaking, express encouragement.
+Ask for clarification if necessary.